 Things are not always so simple, though, and other components need more work.
 The microcontroller could be the hardest piece to make fully printable.
 Printed microcontrollers do exist, but they’re very slow.
 A StANLE spacecraft’s microcontroller would need to control read/write to the memory, regulate power, and poll sensors for data.
 NASA could reduce functionality to meet the technology where it is, but that’s not a great solution.
 Instead, they hope to use a hybrid of a flexible thin film microprocessor.
 It won’t be printed, but it would still be flexible and fit in with the overall spacecraft design.

 NASA hopes to have this mission ready to go by 2024, which means the technologies involved need to be ready around approximately 2020.
 I’m not sure if all of these systems will make it, but I hope they do.
 The theoretical StANLE mission shows how useful printed flexible circuits could be.
 They could expand the range and reduce the risk of current space missions without adding weight or volume.
 Now we just need our research labs to keep pumping out printable sensors and other printed PCB components.

-This NASA mission clearly shows that the future of circuits will be both printed and flexible.
+These NASA plans for PCB clearly shows that the future of circuits will be both printed and flexible.
 You’re going to need to learn how to use flexible circuits, and also how to design them.
-Lucky for you great PCB design software like Altium Designer® can help with that.
+Lucky for you great PCB layout software like Altium Designer® can help with that.
 Altium has lots of tools that can help you with flexible design.

 Have more questions about flexible circuits?
 Call an expert at Altium.